ovska/FlameCsv/docs/docs/architecture.md

 Read-ahead works by reading as much CSV fields as possible from the currently available data.
-The field data is stored in a [Meta-struct](https://github.com/ovska/FlameCsv/blob/main/FlameCsv.Core/Reading/Internal/Meta.cs), that contains the `End` index of the field in the data, whether the field is the last field in a record (`IsEOL`), and the amount of special characters in the field.
+The field data is stored in a [Meta-struct](https://github.com/ovska/FlameCsv/blob/main/FlameCsv.Core/Reading/Internal/Meta.cs), that contains the end index of the field in the data, whether the field is the last field in a record (`IsEOL`), and the amount of special characters in the field.
+The field metadata-struct also contains the offset to the next field; 1 if the field is followed by a delimiter, 1 or 2 if the field is followed by a newline, or 0 if the field is at the end of the data (in the case of no trailing newline).

-In addition to the end of the _data_ in each field, each field stores the offset needed to get the start index of each field.
-These are stored in the lowest two bits of the quote/escape count (so they can be bitmasked out quickly).
-This is either 1 for the delimiter, or for end-of-line fields 1 or 2 depending on newline length.
-The third bit of special count is reserved for the info if the field contains escape characters (unix-style escaping).
-The meta-struct creation is nearly branchless.

-The metadata struct has been jammed into 8 bytes (size of a `long`) by using bit flags in some extra space (such as the sign-bit of the end index), and the expectation that no single CSV field needs over 29 bits (536&nbsp;870&nbsp;912) to store the quote/escape count.
+The metadata struct fits into 8 bytes (size of a `long`) by storing bit flags in some extra space (such as the sign-bit of the end index), and the expectation that no single CSV field needs over 29 bits (536&nbsp;870&nbsp;912) to store the quote/escape count.